 \section{Conclusions}

 This paper set out to quantify the effects of obtaining ground truth data from multiple annotators in a computer vision setting.
 It has also taken some steps towards identifying which properties of the image are related to agreement amongst the annotators.
 Statistical analyses of the GTs in each case study lead to the quantification of the differences between the annotations.
-A number of gold-standard GT estimation methods were evaluated, including removing the outlier annotations, and it was found that the STAPLE and LSML algorithms find a balance between all annotations when their variance is low.
-The other GTs that were evaluated, formed by taking objects that any of the annotators marked, and thresholding at $50\%$ and $75\%$ agreement, tend to form lower and upper bounds on detector performance.
-The performance measured when using the GT derived by removing outlier annotations and then taking the consensus vote approaches that of STAPLE and LSML in all but one of the case study.
-It does, however, appear to be more stable when the annotations have high variability.
+A number of gold-standard GT estimation methods were evaluated, including removing outlier annotations, and it was found that the STAPLE and LSML algorithms find a balance between all annotations when their variance is low.
+Ground truths formed by taking segments that any of the annotators marked and thresholding at \SI{50}{\percent} and \SI{75}{\percent} agreement, tend to form lower and upper bounds on detector performance.
+Performance measured when using the GT derived by removing outlier annotations and then taking the consensus vote approaches that of STAPLE and LSML in all but one of the case studies.
+It does, however, appear to be more stable when the annotations have high variance.

 It can be concluded that the rank of a detector is highly dependent upon which GT estimation algorithm is used.
-In some cases the GTs calculated by voting result in detector ranks that are in discordance with each of the individual annotations.
-The $\bar{\textrm{P}}$-R curves obtained using the voted GTs also appear to be outliers when compared to those of the remaining GTs, suggesting that these commonly employed GT estimation methods overemphasise detector performance in comparison to individual annotator opinions.
-Furthermore, under some conditions, a detector with a low correlation between its output and annotator agreement can be placed above those that have vastly better correlated outputs.
+In some cases the GTs calculated by voting resulted in a detector rank that is in discordance with each of the individual annotations.
+The $\bar{\textrm{P}}$-R curves obtained using the voted GTs also appear to be outliers when compared to those of the remaining GTs, suggesting that these commonly employed GT estimation methods overemphasise detector performance when compared to individual annotator opinion.
+Furthermore, under some conditions a detector whose output is poorly correlated with annotator agreement can be placed above those that have vastly better correlated outputs.